 Depending on your diet, about 25% of the water you consume comes from your food.

-Before showing the problems with the above information, consider this.
+Before showing the problems with the above information, consider this, it bears repeating.
 Most sites will say to avoid salt.
 What is the first thing most people get when they enter the hospital system?
 An IV of normal saline.
 This is basically salt water only with refined salt, void of all minerals.
 In the case of dehydration, lactated ringers may be used.
 What about outside the hospital.
 Up until the 1960's, workers would take salt pills to help maintain hydration.
 Why?
 Salt helps your body get the water and hold on to it until it does its job.

-Unprocessed sea salt has the ingredients of Lactated Ringers (only without the lactate and over 70 other essential minerals.
+Unprocessed sea salt has the ingredients of Lactated Ringers (only without the lactate) and over 80 other essential minerals.
 In the hospital, you could be getting over 4 to 5 teaspoons of salt during your visit.
 With the Water Cures Protocol, you will get far less.

 There are a few problems with this recommendation also.
 Like the recommendation of 8 glasses a day, it lacks the science.
 We all need a basic amount of water, there is no question about that.
 However, we may need more water depending on what we are doing and the environmental factors that could cause increased water use by our bodies.

 What the health recommendations or standard of required water consumption fail to address is body size and needs.
-Does a 4'2 inch man at 100 lbs need the same amount of water as a 6' 3, 300 lb man?
+Does a 4'6 inch man at 100 lbs need the same amount of water as a 6' 3, 300 lb man?
 Probably not.

 Factors determining how much extra water are dependent of physical activity, air temperature, food consumption, disease you are currently experiencing and water consumption.

-The Water Cures Protocol For Water and Survival: is probably the best course of action.
+Water Cures Protocol: Hydration and Survival: is probably the best course of action.
 It allows your body to carry the water inside you and not on you.
-The salt and other minerals help the water to stay inside you longer than if you did not take it.
+The salt and other minerals help the water to stay inside you longer than drinking water alone.

 Our bodies have requirements for water based on activities we are doing.
 If we are playing sports, working hard, running or other wise exerting ourselves, we loose considerably more water than when sitting or just resting.
 The sweat we produce evaporates and accounts for 90% of our bodies cooling ability.